Topological Spatial Graph Coarsening: Persistence Diagrams for Spatial Graphs

-\begin{remark} If the graph is the complete graph, the shortest path distance coincides with the euclidean distance and we recover the classical $V_r$ filtration. \end{remark}
+\begin{remark} If the graph is the complete graph, the shortest path distance coincides with the Euclidean distance and we recover the classic $VR_r$ filtration. \end{remark}

-The proposed filtration $\mathcal{C}(G) = (\mathcal{C}_r(G))_{r \geq 0}$ has the drawback that cycles formed by a triplet of edges (empty triangle) do not persist in the filtration because the 2-simplex (filled triangle) appears in the filtration exactly when the longest edge is included, making the cycle disappear at the same scale at which it appears.
+The proposed filtration $\mathcal{C}(G) = (\mathcal{C}_r(G))_{r \geq 0}$ has the drawback that cycles formed by a triplet of edges (empty triangle) do not persist in the filtration.
+In fact, the 2-simplex (filled triangle) appears in the filtration exactly when the longest edge is included, making the cycle disappear at the same scale at which it appears.
 Thus, this type of cycles are not represented in the induced persistence diagram.
 As we would like to represent in the persistence diagram any cycles - no matter the number of edges - we propose to modify the construction of the simplicial complexes $\mathcal{C}_r(G)$ by enlarging the scale at which 2-simplices appear.
+This novel filtration is defined below and illustrated in Figure \ref{fig:triangle_aware_filtration} in comparison with the classic Vietoris-Rips filtration.

 \begin{definition}[Triangle-aware graph filtration] Given a spatial graph $G$, we define the new triangle-aware graph filtration $\widetilde{\mathcal{C}}(G) = (\widetilde{\mathcal{C}}_r(G))_{r \geq 0}$.
 For each scale $r \geq 0$, the simplicial complex $\widetilde{\mathcal{C}}_r(G)$ is the same as $\mathcal{C}_r(G)$, except that 2-simplices are now include for larger values of $r$.
 A given 2-simplex $\{u,v,w\}$ appears in $\widetilde{\mathcal{C}}(G)$ at scales larger or equal to $\min \left\{ d_G(u,v)+d_G(v,w) , \ d_G(u,w)+d_G(v,w) , \ d_G(u,v)+d_G(u,w) \right\}$.
 Finally, to turn the filtration $\widetilde{\mathcal{C}}(G)$ into a valid filtration in any dimension, we modify the scale at which simplices of larger dimension appear, making sure that they appear after their faces (sub-simplices).
 To do so, the scale at which a $k$-simplex for $k \geq 3$ appears is set to the maximum of the scales at which its faces appear. \end{definition}